datacamp/courses-drivendata-water-pumps/chapter2.md

 --- type:NormalExercise xp:100 skills:1 key:040bca4c1f
 ## First Prediction

 Let's start making a few predictions using a common machine learning technique called a Random Forest.
-Although it is a fairly complex technique, it is often a good place to start since it can handle a large number of features, it is fast, and can help quickly estimate which variables are important.
+Although it is a fairly complex technique, it is often a good place to start since it can handle a large number of features.
+It is fast, and can help quickly estimate which variables are important.

 To create a Random Forest analysis in R, you make use of the `randomForest()` function in the aptly named [`randomForest`](http://www.rdocumentation.org/packages/randomForest) package.